JosephLai241/The-Struggle/README.md

 # Read This Before You Run the Program

 You have to add a job on the initial run of this program.
-Adding a job on the initial run will create a CSV spreadsheet titled `job_applications.csv` within the current working directory.
-All other functionality of the program will not work prior to adding the first job because there is no file to read from.
+Adding a job on the initial run will create a CSV spreadsheet titled `job_applications.csv` within your current working directory.
+All other functionality of the program will not work prior to adding the first job because there is no valid spreadsheet to read from.

 **DO NOT** create `job_applications.csv` manually.
 The program will create the file for you.
 Creating an empty `job_applications.csv` before running the `-a` flag will cause issues for you later on.